Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses

 The finite sample exactness of such randomization tests under restricted null hypotheses $H_0$ of $\mc G$-invariance is well-known and not further discussed here; see e.g.\ Theorem~1 in \cite{hemerik18}.
-We just remark that $H_0$ implies that the randomized studentized statistic has the same unconditional distribution as the studentized test statistic.
-For this the condition $\varphi(\Pn^{\mc G})=\theta_0$ is necessary. \end{proof}
+We just remark that $H_0$ implies that the randomized studentized test statistic has the same unconditional distribution as the studentized test statistic.
+The condition $\varphi(\Pn^{\mc G})=\theta_0$ is necessary to ensure this. \end{proof}